jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-05.md

 - A new technology lower prices and create real material gains.
 It makes consumer bargains permanent, while spreading it to more people (orange area).

-> New production technologies decrease costs.
+{{< f f="New production technologies decrease costs.
 These then either increases profits or allows more to be produced.
-The former creates a "producer’s surplus" or gain.
+The former creates a 'producer’s surplus' or gain.
 An example is the iPhone.
 The latter spreads the consumer's surplus or bargain to more people.
-An example is the Android phone.
+An example is the Android phone." >}}

 - A man-made environmental limit* checks overconsumption just as a man-made price ceiling discourages underconsumption.
 Such a limit might raise prices by preventing economies of scale.
 But such prices can be later reduced by technological advancement.
 From this view, <b>we can say that an environmental limit is a win-win: it preserves nature, while advancing technology</b>.